alogithub1/alo-spring-boot-youtube-kafka/README.md

 2 - To run kafka, ensure that docker desktop is running as its used for running kafka

-3 - Open terminal and run below commmand:
+3 - Open terminal and run below commmand to bring up Kafka.

     docker-compose up